-In this unflinching, dramatic adventure story, modern-day wildland firefighters and cattle rustlers struggle for physical and emotional survival in a changing Western landscape.
-Braiding the stories of firefighters Morgan and Jeremy and an abrasive laundromat custodian turned cattle rustling grandmother Jacklynn, This Here Is Devil’s Work is a fiery ride through small towns of Nevada and Montana and the rugged expanse that connects them.
+In this unflinching, dramatic adventure, modern-day wildland firefighters and cattle rustlers struggle for survival in a changing western landscape.
+Braiding the stories of two firefighters (Morgan and Jeremy) and an abrasive laundromat custodian turned cattle-rustling grandmother (Jacklynn), This Here Is Devil’s Work is a fiery ride through the small towns of Nevada and Montana and the rugged expanse that connects them.

 —Allison Davis, author of Line Study of a Motel Clerk

 "This Here is Devil’s Work is a vivid and evocative reminder that, here in the vastness of the American West, our personal stories and the stories of the land remain intertwined and inseparable.”

 —Michael P. Branch, author of Rants from the Hill and How to Cuss in Western

 “In Curtis Vickers’ This Here is Devil’s Work, the archetypes of the American West get a much-needed update.
 The twining storylines of a grandmother-turned-cattle rustler and a bitter wildland firefighter capture with frightening clarity and empathy what desperation will drive people to.
 This is the West that I know; full of dangerous lands and dangerous loves, where characters are either forged or consumed in the flames of a raging wildfire.”

 —Gabriel Urza, author of The White Death: An Illusion and All That Followed

 “Tautly crafted and breathtakingly suspenseful, this debut novel will leave you forever changed.”

 —Christopher Coake, author of You Would Have Told Me Not To

 "This Here Is Devil's Work echoes the images of wildfires seen on the nightly news.
 This timely novel explores the subject matter and themes of stewardship and control, and many readers will be impacted by the difficult contradictions exposed within these pages."